aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 ## Introduction

-In App Mesh, traffic encryption works between Virtual Nodes, and thus between Envoys in your service mesh.
+In App Mesh, traffic encryption works between Virtual Nodes and Virtual Gateways, and thus between Envoys in your service mesh.
 This means your application code is not responsible for negotiating a TLS-encrypted session, instead allowing the local proxy to negotiate and terminate TLS on your application's behalf.

-In this guide, we will be configuring Envoy to use the file based strategy.
+In this guide, we will be configuring App Mesh to use the file based strategy of providing TLS certificates to Envoy.

-Additionally, this walkthrough makes use of the unix command line utility `jq`.
-If you don't already have it, you can install it from [here](https://stedolan.github.io/jq/).

 ## Prerequisites

 1. Install Docker.
 It is needed to build the demo application images.
+1. The unix command line utility `jq`.
+If you don't already have it, you can install it from [here](https://stedolan.github.io/jq/).

 ## Step 1: Create Color App Infrastructure